How To Set Up A Successful NLP Coaching Business. Become The No 1 Coach In Your Niche!

 - Who are you customers/clients?
 (Please note that in this post I use the term client and customer interchangeably?)

-- A top level description of what you do?
+- What is a top level description of what you do?

 - How do your clients benefit?
-What value do you offer them?
+What value does your NLP coaching business offer them?

 - What is your brand position?

 - How do you attract clients? / reach them? / What do you say first?

 - How do your clients buy?
 What is your sales process?